 If you’re taking a statistics class right now, you might be wondering just when exactly you’re going to use this.
 Most people who aren’t business majors or math majors often wonder what they need statistics for as it seems to be something only majors similar to those would need.
 However, statistics plays an important role in a great number of different fields, some of which you might not have expected.
 Here’s a list of fields that use statistics and why it’s important to each field.
-Take a class in introductory statistics.
-You can also brush up on your probability by reading this article.

 The Role of Statistics in Business